audhuang/hmm_shakespeare/README.txt

 If you are participating in the competition, it is a violation of the honor code to view this code without permission from one of the team members above.

+The final report is stored as a PDF as final_report.pdf

 GUIDE TO CODE:

 	DIRECTORIES:
 		pickles
 			contains all the pickled numpy arrays, lists, and dictionaries used throughout all programs during poem generation
+		images
+			self explanatory

 	PYTHON:
 		parse.py